Zaibatsu89/EmptyApp/README.md

    dotnet --list-sdks
    ```

-2. Clone the repository and navigate to the project:
+2. Clone the repository and navigate to a project, e.g. MauiApp1/MauiApp2/MauiApp3:
    ```bash
    cd MauiApp1
    ```